evag74/canCode/README.md

 - Fix overflow on team page.
 Could probably be fixed by changing from 3 columnds to 1 when screen is small enough or changing the card layout to display less info.

+- Make Components directory agnostic.
+(Currently most of them have hardcoded values that depend on all pages being in the same directory.

+- If the above is done, then organizing the pages into their own directories would be the next step.

 - Feel free to add more to-do's after consulting with the website team.